apache/pulsar/site2/website/versioned_docs/version-2.5.0/concepts-messaging.md

 In the shared and Key_Shared subscription modes, you can negatively acknowledge messages individually.

+Be aware that doing negative ack on ordered subscription type like Exclusive, Failover and Key_Share can cause failed messages arrive consumer out of original order.

 ### Acknowledgement timeout

 When a message is not consumed successfully, and you want to trigger the broker to redeliver the message automatically, you can adopt the unacknowledged message automatic re-delivery mechanism.
 Client will track the unacknowledged messages within the entire `acktimeout` time range, and send a `redeliver unacknowledged messages` request to the broker automatically when the acknowledgement timeout is specified.